CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_baseline.md

 ## Overview

-**Non-intrusive**
+### Non-intrusive

-The non-instrusive baseline is based on the short term objective intelligibility (STOI) model [1] to make predictions.
-STOI is an intrusive measure that takes two inputs.
+The non-instrusive (blind) baseline is based on the short term objective intelligibility (STOI) model [1] to make predictions.
+STOI is an metric that compares two signals.

 1. A processed signal.
 2. A reference signal.

-However, in the baseline, the reference signal corresponds to the vocals estimated from the unprocessed signals.
+In the baseline, the reference signal corresponds to the vocals estimated from the original music i.e. the unprocessed track (Audio 2).
+The vocals are extracted using musical source separation (HDemucs) on the signal before any hearing loss simulation.

-I.e. estimated from the signal before applying hearing loss simulation.
+(Note, STOI is normally seen as being intrusive, but the way we have formed the reference makes it non-intrusive).

-**Intrusive**
+### Intrusive

 The intrusive baseline is based on ASR transcription using Whisper.
 In this case, we use Whisper model `base.en` and `temperature=0.0` to transcribe the signal.
-And, using the Ground Truth transcriptions, we compute the correctness score corresponding to `hit / total words`
+Next, using the Ground Truth transcriptions, we compute the correctness score corresponding to fraction of words correct to the total number of words.

-In both baselines, predictions are intelligibility scores between 0 and 1.
+Because this needs the ground truth text, it is classed as intrusive (double-ended).

-These scores are then passed through a logistic function, whose parameters have been optimized on the training data to minimize the RMSE between the predicted and measured intelligibility scores.
+### Logisitic mapping for both baselines

-The output of the logistic function is the final sentence intelligibility prediction.
+Raw predictions from the above algorithms lie between 0 and 1.
+These are then passed through a fitted logistic function to improve the mapping to the intelligibility scores measured in the listening tests.
+For each baseline, this is done by optimising the parameters of the logistic function to minimize the RMSE between the predicted and measured intelligibility scores for the training set.
+The output of the logistic function is the final intelligibility prediction.

 ## How to use the baseline